Reliability/stat687/README.md

     7) I will provide HW solutions after I have received everyone's assignment

-## Exams
+## Exams (33% of overall grade)

-- I've chosen to modify the standard exam process in a way that I believe is (1) fair to you and (2) easy to grade.
-After I receive your completed homework assignments and provide the solutions, I'll choose 3-4 exercises from the homework set to serve as exam questions.
+I've chosen to modify the standard exam process in a way that I believe is (1) fair to you and (2) easy for me to grade.
+After receiving your completed homework assignments, I will choose 3-4 exercises from the homework set to serve as exam questions.
 These selected exercises will be evaluated more rigorously than the others and grade will serve as your exam score.
 A comprehensive final exam take-home will be given during the final class meeting (due date TBD)

-## Final Project
+## Final Project (33% of overall grade)

 - The final project is intended to develop your skills in applying the reliability concepts learned in this course.
 The goal of the project is to perform a reliability analysis using a data set that you create.
 Exemptions may be made to allow the use of existing data sets on a case by case basis.